Presented by: Sebastian Bruno, Lucas Rodrigues (Ops Manager), and Raul Ospina (Marketing Manager) — Right Rudder Marketing

 The Bottom Line

 Your website is not a brochure.
-It’s a discovery-flight booking machine.
+It is a discovery-flight booking machine.
 Every design decision either helps that or hurts it.

-The fix isn’t a six-figure redesign.
-It’s a series of small, specific moves: one CTA, three form fields, sub-three-second mobile load, real video testimonials, visible pricing, and one-tap booking.
+The fix is not a six-figure redesign.
+It is a series of small, specific moves: one CTA, three form fields, sub-three-second mobile load, real video testimonials, visible pricing, and one-tap booking.

 And it compounds.
-The schools that get serious about this in the next twelve months will quietly take market share from the ones that don’t.
+The schools that get serious about this in the next twelve months will quietly take market share from the ones that do not.
 The traffic is already coming to your site.
 The question is whether your site is built to convert it.

-If you’d rather skip the DIY work and have our team audit and rebuild your site for conversion, book a no-obligation strategy call with Right Rudder Marketing.
-We’ll show you exactly where you’re losing leads — and what it would take to plug the leaks.
+If you would rather skip the DIY work and have our team audit and rebuild your site for conversion, book a no-obligation strategy call with Right Rudder Marketing.
+We will show you exactly where you are losing leads — and what it would take to plug the leaks.

 The pilots looking for a flight school in your area today are landing somewhere.
-Make sure it’s you.
+Make sure it is you.